 The context for these commands is based on the organization of the web page in terms of its DOM.
-Every web page has a DOM that is organized as a collection of elements, each of value.

-which has a set of named properties.
-Individual properties associated with an element on the page may take on a specific
+Every web page has a DOM that is organized as a collection of elements, each of which has a set of named properties.
+Individual properties associated with an element on the page may take on a specific value.

 Many page elements have a variety of pre-defined properties, which are there and have meaning due to certain standards, but some pages have "custom properties" that can take on values as well.
-Each DOM element has [by default] a property named "sourceIndex" [note that property names are case sensitive], whose values uniquely number the elements, ${10}$ 0, 1, 2, ... in order in the DOM tree and in rough order of layout of the page on the screen.
-The assumption here is that the "searching" being done is based on the delivered pages having this variable structure, but within which there is of exploiting the order of elements feasible.
+Each DOM element has [by default] a property named "sourceIndex" [note that property names are case sensitive], whose values uniquely number the elements, 15 0, 1, 2, . . . in order in the DOM tree and in rough order of layout of the page on the screen.
+The assumption here is that the "searching" being done is based on the delivered pages having this variable structure, but within which there is enough constancy of structure to make the high-level process 20 of exploiting the order of elements feasible.